Get ready to make some unforgettable memories as we take you through the ultimate list of things to do in Mount Gambier and its surrounds.

-About 15km south of Mount Gambier lies the dormant volcano Mount Schank.
-It is possible to walk up to the crater rim, look down into the volcano, and to get 360 degree views of the surrounding farmland.
+About 15km south of Mount Gambier lies the dormant volcano, Mount Schank.
+It is possible to walk up to the crater rim, look down into the volcano, and get 360-degree views of the surrounding farmland.

 Mount Gambier Railways Lands

-The path now stretches for over 5km through the city, and is a great place to take a walk or go for a run.
+The path now stretches for over 5km through the city and is a great place to take a walk or go for a run.
 If you don’t want to do the whole length, just choose a shorter section.